-As mentioned above, there is no relational morphology that we can reconstruct to the PST stage, but there has been grammaticalization of different types of adpositions in every branch of the family (see Hale and Watters 1973; LaPolla 1994b).
+As mentioned above, there is no relational morphology that we can reconstruct to the PST stage, but there has been grammaticalization of different types of adpositions in every branch of the family (see Hale and Watters 1973; LaPolla 1994b, 2004).
 These adpositions are also often used for subordinate clause marking (Genetti 1986, 1991; Ebert 1993).
-There is a regular path for the development of adpositions in the family, where locational markers first develop, then these are extended in use to cover other types of relation, in a predictable way along two different paths: ablative > instrumental > manner adverbial > agentive > anterior or causal clause subordinator; locative > dative > patient > purposive, temporal, or conditional clausal subordinator (LaPolla 1995b).
-Large-scale surveys of agentive marking (LaPolla 1994b, 1995a) and 'object' marking (LaPolla 1992b, 1994b) were carried out, and the results indicate that although 106 languages (out of 145) have an agentive marker, and such a marker can be reconstructed to some of the lower level groupings within TB, such as Proto-Bodish, there is no form that cuts across the upper level groupings to the extent that it could be reconstructed to PTB.
+There is a regular path for the development of adpositions in the family, where locational markers first develop, then these are extended in use to cover other types of relation, in a predictable way along two different paths: ablative > instrumental > manner adverbial > agentive > anterior or causal clause subordinator (see Hargeaves, this volume for one example of the full set); locative > dative > patient > purposive, temporal, or conditional clausal subordinator (LaPolla 1995b).
+Large-scale surveys of agentive marking (LaPolla 1994b, 1995a) and 'object' marking (LaPolla 1992b, 1994b) were carried out, and the results indicate that although 106 languages (out of 145 surveyed) have an agentive marker, and such a marker can be reconstructed to some of the lower level groupings within TB, such as Proto-Bodish, there is no form that cuts across the upper level groupings to the extent that it could be reconstructed to PTB.
 The conditions on the use of agentive marking in each language were also surveyed.
-The results point to the existence of at least two major types of 'ergative' marking in TB: systemic and non-systemic (or 'paradigmatic' and 'nonparadigmatic').
-Non-systemic marking can be seen as a relatively recent development, and has the same function as 'anti-ergative' marking (LaPolla 1992b), i.e. disambiguation of two potential agents.
+The results point to the existence of at least two major types of 'ergative' marking in TB: systemic and non-systemic (or 'paradigmatic' and 'non-paradigmatic').
+Nonsystemic marking can be seen as a relatively recent development, and has the same function as 'antiergative'/'anti-agentive' marking (LaPolla 1992b, 1994), i.e. disambiguation of two potential agents.
 It is used only when needed for this purpose and does not pattern paradigmatically, so is unlike what is normally referred to as 'ergativity'.
-Systemic ergativity is much more complex, often involving semantic and pragmatic functions beyond simple disambiguation (see for example Genetti 1988; Nagano 1987; Tournadre 1991).
-Though discussed as two types for expository purposes, these two types, as they are manifested in TB, are actually points on a continuum of types from completely non-systemic to fully systemic, with movement along the continuum (which is unidirectional) corresponding to degree of grammaticalization.
+Systemic ergativity is much more complex, often involving semantic and pragmatic functions beyond simple disambiguation (see for example Genetti 1988; Nagano 1987; Tournadre 1991, 1996; Saxena 1991; Chelliah 2009, in press; Donohue & Donohue 2016).
+Though discussed as two types for expository purposes, these two types, as they are manifested in TB, are actually points on a continuum of types from completely non-systemic to fully systemic, with movement along the continuum corresponding to degree of grammaticalization.29

-From the survey of 'object' marking in Tibeto-Burman, it was found that out of 126 languages surveyed, twenty-two languages had no nominal object marking, twenty languages had nominal morphology consistently marking the patient as object, regardless of whether the clause included another non-agent argument (i.e. was either transitive or ditransitive), and eighty-four languages, from a broad spectrum of languages in all sub-branches and areas of TB, had a type of marking where the patient in monotransitive clauses is often or always marked with the same postposition as the recipient, beneficiary, or other non-actor argument in ditransitive clauses.
-For example, in the Lahu examples below (Matisoff 1973: 156-7), tha?marks a patient argument in (1a), but a recipient argument in (1b).
+From the survey of 'object' marking in Tibeto-Burman (LaPolla 1992b), it was found that out of 126 languages surveyed, twenty-two languages had no nominal object marking, twenty languages had nominal morphology consistently marking the patient as object, regardless of whether the clause included another non-agent argument (i.e. was either transitive or ditransitive), and eighty-four languages, from a broad spectrum of languages in all sub-branches and areas of TB, had a type of marking where the patient in monotransitive clauses is often or always marked with the same postposition as the recipient, beneficiary, or other non-actor argument in ditransitive clauses.
+For example, in the Lahu examples below (Matisoff 1973: 156-7), thà? marks a patient argument in (1a), but a recipient argument in (1b).